zeek/package-manager/doc/quickstart.rst

     $ bro-pkg install <package name>

-Then create a bundle file, which is a snapshot of all currently installed packages compressed into a single file:
+Then, via the :ref:`bundle command <bundle-command>`, create a bundle file which contains a snapshot of all currently installed packages:

 .. code-block:: console